For all dissertations conferred at Illinois, try searching the Online Library Catalog.

 - Networked Digital Library of Theses and Dissertations: Networked Digital Library Theses and Dissertations is a collection of over 200,000 theses and dissertations from around the world.
 Many items, including those dating back to the early 1900s, are available in full text for free.
 For those not available in full text, fill out a standard interlibrary loan request.

 - Theses Canada Portal: Theses Canada Portal is the central access point for Canadian theses.
-At this site, you can search AMICUS, Canada's national online catalogue, for records of all theses in the National Library of Canada's theses collection, which was established in 1965.
+At this site, you can search AMICUS, Canada's national online catalog, for records of all theses in the National Library of Canada's theses collection, which was established in 1965.
 You can also access and search for free the full text electronic versions of Canadian theses and dissertations that were published from the beginning of 1998 to August 31, 2002.
 To request a Canadian thesis not available online in full text, fill out a standard interlibrary loan request.

 - Index to Theses: Search a comprehensive list of theses accepted for higher degrees by universities in Great Britain and Ireland since 1716.
 Index to Theses includes records for over 490,000 theses, with 44,000 abstracts added in PDF format for the period 1970 to 1986.
 From 1986 onwards, almost all entries include abstracts.
 To request a thesis, fill out a standard interlibrary loan request.